hmltn-0/PDF_Editor_Pro/README.md

 This project is a versatile and robust app for converting PDF documents to text, with future plans to include various PDF editing functions.
 The goal is to launch a startup and make this app widely available, including on the App Store.

-## Features
-- Convert PDF to plain text, Markdown, and LaTeX
-- User-friendly GUI built with PyQt5
-- Future enhancements planned for more PDF editing functionalities

 ## Vision and Future Plans
 Our vision is to create a comprehensive PDF editing tool that simplifies the process of managing PDFs.
 Features we plan to add in the future include:
 - Merge and split PDFs